FPGAwars/apio-wiki-archive/Quick-start.md

 * Solution:

 If you have been using another FPGA board with apio it is likely that you already **have installed the libusbK drivers**.
-In order to make ulx3s works in Windows with apio, you should **uninstall** that driver and uses the **standard ftdi drivers** that windows 10 install by default
+In order to make ulx3s works in Windows with apio, you should **uninstall** that driver and uses the **standard ftdi drivers** that windows 10 install by default.
+Follow these steps:

 1. Uninstall the libusbK driver.
 Follow the instructions given on this link: https://github.com/kost/fujprog#change-ulx3s-driver-to-ftdi
 2. Unplug the ulx3s board, for 30 seconds